mirrorz-org/mirrorz/README.md

 #### Parser, local new static files

-To debug one `src/parser` with new json to be hosted in MirrorZ, one may change `https://mirrorz.org/static/json/legacy` to `http://localhost:1234/static/json/legacy` for example, and use
+To debug one `src/parser` with new site json in `static/json/site`, use

 ```
 yarn --frozen-lockfile